nekacurry/brushwrks/readme.md

 # Brushwrks
-Project for Make School Spring Intensive 1.2
+Project for Make School Winter Intensive 1.2

 ## Project Description
 Brushwrks is a site and service dedicated to helping art lovers connect with artists.
 The concept is to have searchable freelancer profiles on the website to help a potential client find the specific type of art they want.